Skip to main content

 3-4 weeks before travel

 Peak season for Thailand travel from Dubai is December through January and April through May.
-The Thai Embassy in Abu Dhabi observes UAE and Thai public holidays.
-OraVisa tracks embassy schedules and advises the optimal submission timing.
+Thai public holidays can extend e-Visa processing.
+OraVisa tracks processing patterns and advises the optimal submission timing.

 There is no express or priority processing option for Thailand visas from the UAE.
-Unlike some embassies that offer premium processing for an additional fee, the Thai Embassy in Abu Dhabi processes all applications on a first-come, first-served basis within the standard timeline.
+Unlike some destinations that offer premium processing for an additional fee, the Thai e-Visa system processes all applications on a first-come, first-served basis within the standard timeline.
 This makes early application essential for peak season travel.

 Key Takeaways